Human trafficking in Cuba: Prevention

 To date the government has made limited efforts in anti-trafficking prevention efforts.
 The government generally did not discuss publicly human trafficking issues.
 The government did not implement any known public awareness campaigns to prevent forced labor or forced prostitution.
 The government did not report the existence of an anti-trafficking task force, monitoring mechanism, or action plan.
 However, the National Action Plan for Children and Adolescents sets specific goals and provides implementation guidance on protecting the rights of children and preventing child labor, prostitution, and trafficking.
-During the reporting period, the official press produced several articles on Cuban citizens who reportedly were subjected to forced labor and forced prostitution in Mexico while awaiting passage to the United States.
-The government made no known efforts to reduce the demand for commercial sex.
+During 2009, the official press produced several articles on Cuban citizens who reportedly were subjected to forced labor and forced prostitution in Mexico while awaiting passage to the United States.
+By 2019, the government made no known efforts to reduce the demand for commercial sex.
 The government denied it had a child sex tourism problem but it banned children under 16 from nightclubs, and according to Cuban government documents, the government provided training to hotel workers and others in the tourism industry on how to identify and report potential sex tourists.
-Cuba is not a party to the 2000 UN TIP Protocol.

 In February 2017, the government published the national anti-trafficking plan for 2017-2020.

 The government and the Federation of Cuban Women (FMC) continued to operate the implemented 24-hour telephone help line from 2018.
 To which none of the reported 19,192 calls were related to trafficking in persons.